 State laws may also restrict – or fail to protect – some family building arrangements.
-For example, a few states prohibit paid gestational carrier arrangements: New York is one of only three states banning paid surrogacy parenting contracts.
+For example, a few states prohibit paid gestational carrier arrangements.
+Fortunately, New York has just passed legislation to discontinue this prior ban in their state.

 States generally considered to be gestational carrier/surrogacy-friendly include California, Illinois, Arkansas, Maryland, Washington D.C., Oregon, and New Hampshire among others.